-Some inspiration has come from The Garden Tapes website, dedicated to deconstructing Led Zeppelin's "The Song Remains The Same".
+Some inspiration has come from The Garden Tapes website, dedicated to deconstructing Led Zeppelin's "The Song Remains The Same."
 The webmaster, Eddie Edwards, has surely spent endless hours going through the unofficial/bootleg Zeppelin recordings from the New York 1973 concerts for his analysis, and he has done a fantastic job presenting his findings in an easily readable manner.
-His work on Zeppelin's 2003 2-DVD set and 'How The West Was Won' is equally fantastic, so I encourage everyone to observe his work, even if you're not a big Zeppelin fan.
-It is worth seeing, simply for all the hard work that went into it.
+His work on Zeppelin's 2003 2-DVD set and 'How The West Was Won' is equally fantastic, so I encourage everyone to have a gander at his work, even if you're not a big Zeppelin fan.
 I stand in awe, glancing in his direction with utmost respect.

-We can assume that no material came from USA/Canada 1978 or Japan 1979, since the liner notes in Live Killers specify the material was from European shows between January and March 1979.
-Furthermore, during the January 26th concert in Brussels, Brian May mentioned how it was the first show they were recording for a live album.
+We can assume that no material came from USA/Canada 1978 or Japan 1979, since the liner notes in Live Killers specify the material was from European shows between January and March 1979 (not least because during the January 26th concert in Brussels Brian May mentioned how it was the first show they were recording for a live album).
 While he once said all shows from 1974 (or so) onward were recorded, those are most likely raw mono soundboard recordings done for the band's own listening purposes.
 Regarding the 1979 shows, Brian was surely referring to proper multi-track recordings, so we can then rule out any pre-Brussels shows as being candidates for Live Killers.

 Nearly 20 shows were scrutinized by the band during the mixing process.
 Brian later stated that the album wasn't as good as it could have been, despite listening through every concert they recorded.
 He said it probably would have turned out better if they had gotten someone else to do it.
-In a 1981 interview, Brian is asked if he's satisfied with the Live Killers album:
+In a 1981 interview before a concert Brian is asked if he's satisfied with the Live Killers album:

 There are at least 20 cuts throughout Queen's Live Killers album during songs that instantly transport the listener from one concert to another.
 Thoughts of the contrary are perhaps manifestations of people's fears of the mere possibility of it not being a pure and honest live album.
 I, too, wish Queen's only live album from the 70s was a mere compilation of two or three shows, but the reality is far more complicated than that.
 Fortunately there are audience recordings that act as time capsules, revealing exactly what happened at the shows.
-Editing and overdubbing live albums is the rule, not the exception.
-Consult Led Zeppelin's "The Song Remains The Same", "Kiss Alive", and Thin Lizzy's "Live And Dangerous" for further reading if needed.
+Editing and overdubbing live albums tends to be the rule, not the exception.
+Consult Led Zeppelin's "The Song Remains The Same," "Kiss Alive," and Thin Lizzy's "Live And Dangerous" for further reading if needed.

 Here is a great article on the album to get you into the mood.

-Audience tapes from Queen's 1979 shows in Frankfurt, Zurich, Lyon, Barcelona, and Paris have shed some light on the matter of which tracks come from which shows, and there are a few other possibilities lingering.
-If you'd like to know exactly where each concert features on the album, click on the album cover:
+Audience tapes from Queen's 1979 shows in Frankfurt, Zurich, Lyon, Barcelona, and Paris have shed some light on the matter of which songs come from which shows, and there are a few other possibilities lingering.
+If you've managed to get this far, then you'll probably want click on the album cover to learn more: